Biofrontiers-ALMC/qfadd/README.md

 This project contains code for analyzing and measuring fluorescence intensity at DNA damage sites, as well as the free difffusion simulation.

+For more details of this work, please consult our Biophysical Journal publication:
-This work is currently under review at Nature Methods: "Q-FADD: A mechanistic approach for modeling the accumulation of proteins at sites of DNA damage by free diffusion".
+J. Mahadevan, J. Rudolph, A. Jha, J. W. Tay, J. Dragavon, E. M. Grumstrup, and K. Luger.
+Q-FADD: A mechanistic approach for modeling the accumulation of proteins at sites of DNA damage by free diffusion.
+Biophysical Journal 116, 2224-2233 (2019).

 ## Image Analysis code